Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Polarization-resolved vector dynamics in an FLRW background

+To resolve the physical polarization states, we decompose the spatial components of the vector field in Fourier space.
+For comoving momentum $\bm{k}$ and unit vector $\hat{\bm{k}} \equiv \bm{k}/k$, the decomposition takes the form

-{where $\epsilon_i^{(\lambda)}$ are transverse polarization vectors satisfying $\hat{\bm{k}}\cdot \bm{\epsilon}^{(\lambda)}=0$, $A_\lambda$ denotes the transverse mode functions, and $A_L$ denotes the longitudinal mode function.
-Expanding Eq.~\eqref{eq:action} to quadratic order in vector fluctuations, Fourier transforming, and using the homogeneity of $\W$ gives}
+where $\epsilon_i^{(\lambda)}$ are the transverse polarization vectors satisfying $\hat{\bm{k}}\cdot \bm{\epsilon}^{(\lambda)}=0$, $A_\lambda$ are the transverse mode amplitudes, and $A_L$ is the longitudinal mode.
+Expanding the action in Eq.~\eqref{eq:action} to quadratic order in vector fluctuations, transforming to momentum space, and exploiting the homogeneity of $\W$, one obtains

-{The temporal component $A_0$ is nondynamical.
-The transverse and longitudinal quadratic actions follow by inserting the polarization decomposition into Eq.~\eqref{eq:vectorquad} and using the orthogonality of the transverse and longitudinal projectors.}
+The temporal component $A_0$ is nondynamical and acts as a constraint.
+The transverse and longitudinal sectors can therefore be obtained by projecting Eq.~\eqref{eq:vectorquad} onto the corresponding polarization subspaces.